 The approval process for ptosis surgery usually takes 2 to 6 weeks from initial submission to final decision.
 Your surgeon’s office sends all test results and medical records through pre-authorization channels.
 Insurance companies review the file to verify medical necessity and may request more information, which can slow the process.
 Staying in touch with your surgeon’s office and insurer keeps the timeline on track.

 If your insurance denies coverage initially, you have the right to appeal.
-Many denials result from incomplete documentation rather than true lack of medical necessity.
+Denials frequently stem from documentation gaps, like insufficient photographic evidence or a lack of clarity about the specific muscle involved.
 Plan your surgery date only after receiving written approval to avoid paying the full cost.
 Most patients who meet medical necessity criteria and provide proper documentation receive approval for ptosis surgery covered by their insurance plan.

 Take the First Step Toward Improved Vision